skrub-data/skrub/doc/modules/data_cleaning/cleaning_dataframes_and_parsing_datatypes.rst

 Cleaning dataframes and parsing datatypes
 -----------------------------------------

-Very often, the first steps involved in preparing the data contained in a dataframe for further use involve understanding the datatypes that are contained in the data, potentially parsing them in a more suitable format (e.g., from string to number, or to datetime).
+Very often, the first steps in preparing a dataframe for further use involve understanding the datatypes in the data and parsing them into a more suitable format (e.g., from string to number or datetime).

 The |Cleaner| aids with this by running the following set of transformations on each column:

-- ``CleanNullStrings()``: replace strings typically used to represent missing values with a null value suitable for the column under consideration.
+- ``CleanNullStrings()``: Replace strings typically used to represent missing values with a null value suitable for the column under consideration.

-- |DropUninformative()|: drop the column if it is considered to be "uninformative".
-A column is considered to be "uninformative" if it contains only missing values (``drop_null_fraction``), only a constant value (``drop_if_constant``), or if all values are distinct (``drop_if_unique``).
+- |DropUninformative()|: Drop the column if it is considered "uninformative."
-  By default, the |Cleaner| keeps all columns, unless they contain only missing values.
+  A column is considered "uninformative" if it contains only missing values (``drop_null_fraction``), only a constant value (``drop_if_constant``), or if all values are distinct (``drop_if_unique``).
+By default, the |Cleaner| keeps all columns unless they contain only missing values.
 Refer to :ref:`removing_unneeded_columns` for more detail on this operation.

 .. note::

   Setting ``drop_if_unique`` to ``True`` may lead to dropping columns that contain text or IDs.

-- |ToDatetime()|: parse datetimes represented as strings and return them as actual datetimes with the correct dtype.
+- |ToDatetime()|: Parse datetimes represented as strings and return them as actual datetimes with the correct dtype.
 If ``datetime_format`` is provided, it is forwarded to |ToDatetime()|.
 Otherwise, the format is guessed according to common datetime formats.

-- ``CleanCategories()``: if the dtype of the column is detected to be "Categorical", process it depending on the dataframe library (Pandas or Polars) to force consistent typing and avoid issues downstream.
+- ``CleanCategories()``: If the dtype of the column is detected as "Categorical", process it based on the dataframe library (Pandas or Polars) to ensure consistent typing and avoid downstream issues.

-- ``ToStr()``: convert columns to strings, unless they have a more informative dtype, i.e., they are numerical, categorical, or datetime.
+- ``ToStr()``: Convert columns to strings unless they have a more informative dtype, such as numerical, categorical, or datetime.

 If ``numeric_dtype`` is set to ``float32``, the ``Cleaner`` will also convert numeric columns to ``np.float32`` dtype, ensuring a consistent representation of numbers and missing values.
-This can be useful if the ``Cleaner`` is used as a preprocessing step at the beginning of a ML pipeline.
+This can be useful if the ``Cleaner`` is used as a preprocessing step at the beginning of an ML pipeline.

 The |Cleaner| is a scikit-learn compatible transformer: